 - Mothers learn to breastfeed, even if they are mostly supplementing with formula in the beginning.

-- Baby is less likely to reject the breast, than if he/she was supplemented with a bottle or cup.
+- Baby is less likely to reject the breast than if supplemented with a bottle or cup.

-- A mother can breastfeed, and formula-feed her baby at the same time, without using a bottle.
-So, therefore, it is time-saving, and no artificial nipples are used.
+- A mother can breastfeed and formula-feed her baby simultaneously without using a bottle.
+So therefore, it is time-saving, and no artificial nipples are used.

 - Mom's breasts are stimulated to increase milk supply.

 Other Alternative Feeding Methods

 - Spoon feeding allows the baby to take the milk at their own pace.